Andrej-Adamenko/Taskhelper/README.md

 Changes button text:
 * /set_button_text (BUTTON_NAME) (NEW_VALUE)
-* Available buttons: opened, closed, assigned, cc, schedule, check, priority
+* Available buttons: opened, closed, assigned, cc, defer, check, priority
 * Example: /set_button_text opened OPEN
 * Priority button text will have 4 values, first for missing priority and 3 others for each priority, for example: /set_button_text priority NO_PRIORITY FIRST SECOND THIRD

 Changes the text of the service hashtags:
 * /set_hashtag_text (HASHTAG_NAME) (NEW_VALUE)
-* Available hashtags: opened, closed, scheduled, priority
+* Available hashtags: opened, closed, deferred, priority
 * Example: /set_hashtag_text opened Op
 * Important: after this is executed the bot will start interval update to replace every old hashtag with the new hashtag